 "Eugene," Rapunzel cut in.
 Sometimes when he went a little overboard, she had to intervene on his narrations.

 "I'm kidding!"
 Eugene quickly told her.
 He said in a happier tone of voice, "It was the happiest day of my life.
 Our wedding day."

 The streets of Corona were all decorated for the wedding of the princess and Eugene.
-Great flowered garlands streamed across buildings, people walking around everywhere, sure to add more decorating.
+Great flowered garlands streamed across buildings; people walked around everywhere, sure to add more decorating.

 "The biggest shindig to hit the kingdom in forever!
 Everyone dying to get a glimpse of me," Eugene noted.
 In a square in the kingdom, servants and such were carefully checking over the silverware that was already lined up neatly on white tablecloths.
 There was many of these white-tablecloth-covered tables, so many that they covered all the space in that particular corner in town.

 Eugene quickly noticed his error in speech and before Rapunzel could interrupt him again, stammered, "Us, I mean us."
-The same little boy who had sold them that little purple flag on Rapunzel's birthday was happily barking out his wares, little towers and figures of the lovebirds, and lanterns that had a picture of Rapunzel and Eugene looking at each other.
+The same little boy who had sold them that little purple flag on Rapunzel's birthday was happily barking out his wares: he had little towers and figures of the lovebirds, and lanterns that had a picture of Rapunzel and Eugene looking at each other.

 "Everything was perfect, just like I've always dreamed it would be," Rapunzel said happily.
 Between two wooden towers in town, two men strum a large banner that had a picture of Rapunzel and Eugene looking at each other, suns all around them on a brown background.